borntofrappe/borntofrappe/playground/Components/Blog Index/README.md

 }
 ```

-Two columns which become one as the viewport has no longer space to occupy two `15em` sized columns.
+The two columns become one as the viewport has no longer space to occupy two `15em` sized columns.

+## Subgrid

 If subgrid is supported, line up the heading+time+paragraph elements across columns.